Importance of Sound Doctrine

 “So these nations feared the Lord and served their graven images, both their children, and their children’s children: as did their fathers, so do they unto this day.”- 2Kings 17:41

-SO DO THEY unto this day,” said the writer of the Book of Kings, who has long since passed away unto his fathers.
+SO DO THEY UNTO THIS DAY,” said the writer of the Book of Kings, who has long since passed away unto his fathers.
 Were he alive now he might say concerning the spiritual descendants of these Samaritans, “So do they unto this day.”
 This base union of fearing God and serving other gods is by no means obsolete.
 Alas, it is too common everywhere, and to be met with where you might least expect it.
 From generation to generation there have been Mongrel Religionists, who have tried to please both God and the devil, and have been on both sides, or on either side, as their interest led them.
 Some of these wretched blenders are always hovering around every congregation, and my hope is that I may convince the consciences of some here present that they themselves are guilty, and that of them it might be said, as of these Assyrian immigrants, “They feared the Lord, and served their own gods.”

 …The greatest curse, perhaps, that ever visited the world came upon it in this way.
 Certain vain-glorious preachers desired to convert the world at a stroke, and to make converts without the work of the Spirit.
 They saw the people worshipping their gods, and they thought that if they could call these by the names of saints and martyrs the people would not mind the change, and so they would be converted.
 The idea was to Christianize heathenism.
 They virtually said to idolaters, “Now, good people, you may keep on with your worship, and yet you can be Christians at the same time.
 This image of the Queen of heaven at your door need not be moved.
 Light the lamp still; only call the image ‘our Lady,’ and ‘the Blessed Virgin.’
 Here is another image; don’t pull it down, but change its name from Jupiter to Peter.”
 Thus with a mere change of names they perpetuated idolatry: they set up their altars in the groves, and upon every high hill, and the people were converted without knowing it-converted to a baser heathenism than their own.
 They wanted priests, and, lo, there they were, robed like those who served at the altars of Jove.
 The people saw the same altars and sniffed the same incense, kept the same holy days and observed the same carnivals as aforetime, and called everything by Christian names.
 Hence came what is now called the Roman Catholic religion, which is simply fearing God and serving other gods.
 Every village has its own peculiar saint, and often its own particular black or white image of the Virgin, with miracles and wonders to sanctify the shrine.
 This evil wrought so universally that Christianity seemed in danger of extinction from the prevalence of idolatry, and it would have utterly expired had it not been of God, and had he not therefore once more put forth his hand and raised up reformers, who cried out, “There is but one God, and one Mediator between God and man.”
 Brave voices called the church back to her allegiance and to the parity of her faith.
 As for any of you who are trying to link good and evil, truth and falsehood together, beware of the monstrous birth which will come of such an alliance: it will bring on you a curse from the Most High.